Posts Categorized: Patient Comfort

 broken tooth

-Symptoms of broken tooth are sometimes difficult to distinguish from symptoms of other dental health issues.
+The symptoms of a broken tooth are sometimes difficult to distinguish from symptoms of other dental health issues.
 For instance, like bruxism or TMJ disorder, cracked tooth syndrome causes sensitivity to extreme temperatures.
 For example, eating ice cream, or drinking hot coffee may produce an aching sensation in your teeth.
-In severe cases, breathing hot or cold… Read more »
+In severe cases, breathing hot… Read more »

 Fully Recovering From TMJ Troubles